 3. Cape Town

 Cape Town is a reason to travel to South Africa.
-It is said that Cape Town is one of the most beautiful cities in the world, which is especially due to the city’s location.
+Cape Town is one of the most beautiful cities in the world, especially due to its location.
 Set against the backdrop of Table Mountain and right by the sea, there is something fascinating about it.

 You can find more about this beautiful city in our article “Top 5 attractions in Cape Town”